Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: A Pareto Efficiency Axiom

-We note that the violation of efficiency is not an artifact of the rule being sequential (and so, in some sense ``suboptimal'').
-Indeed, consider the optimal Phragm\'{e}n's rule, which is the variant where the committee members and their associated load distributions are not chosen sequentially, but rather simultaneously in a single step.
-Similarly, as in the case of its sequential counterpart, the goal of the optimal Phragm\'{e}n's rule is to find a committee and an associated load distribution that minimizes the load of the voter with the highest load (for more details on this rule we refer the reader to the work of Brill~et~al.~\cite{aaai/BrillFJL17-phragmen}).
-The following example shows that the optimal Phragm\'{e}n's rule does not satisfy efficiency.
-The same example shows that the Monroe rule does not satisfy efficiency.
+We note that the violation of Pareto efficiency is not an artifact of the rule being sequential (and so, in some sense ``suboptimal'').
+The following example shows that also leximin-Phragm\'{e}n does not satisfy Pareto efficiency.
+In addition, the same example shows that Monroe's rule does not satisfy it either.

 \begin{example} Consider 24 voters, and four candidates, $c_1, \ldots, c_4$, with the following preferences: